How You're Updated

 PVREA provides updates typically during large outage situations, in which 500 members or more are affected for an hour or longer.

-PVREA currently has no outage updates.
+There are currently no outage updates.

 Before You Report an Outage